networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/settings_model.md

 Line or polyline figure field.
 Supports minimum and maximum points limitation (default value: 2 for both min and max).
 Can have single crossing direction or not have any (equivalent to having both directions).
+The following fields are optional:
-The `"useLabelField"` field is optional (`true` by default) and is used to show or hide the figure label text field.
+- `"useLabelField"` (`true` by default) is used to show or hide the figure label text field.
+- `"useDisplayOnCamera"` (`true` by default) is used to show or hide the "Display on camera" checkbox.

 [proprietary]